Saint-Narcisse: Economy

+Arts and culture

-Solidarity Fair (August)
+Solidarity Fair

 From August 1982 until 2012, the community of Saint-Narcisse organized a festival that caters to the whole family.
 The "Fête de la Solidarité" (Solidarity Fair) was born during the economic downturn.
 While business people watching to consolidate the economic structure of the square, a group of young people organized the first Day of Solidarity.
 Their idea was to strengthen the social fabric of the city so that people have reason to celebrate despite the economic environment was difficult and they create links between them in order to overcome obstacles together.
 The Festival celebrated its 30th anniversary in the summer of 2011.

 The programming of the festival included the solidarity between other musical performances, exhibitions and fireworks.
 A parade of fantastic night has already taken place during the festival, but this was abandoned activated for the 2008 edition because of volunteers.
 A park for children included games and entertainment organized.
 The town park gives out game shows organized for the benefit of children.

 The decision that the party no longer exists fell in early 2013, following a meeting with the population of the municipality.
 The lack of volunteers led to the end of the festival that brought new tourists every year for over 30 years.